joursler-Sunset/idunno.Authentication/README.md

 ﻿# idunno.Authentication

+Now updated for .NET Core 2.0.
+Really though?
+You're going to update to version 2.0 and still use Basic Auth?
+You're a horrible person, you know that, right?

 This project contains an implementation of [Basic Authentication](https://tools.ietf.org/html/rfc1945#section-11) for ASP.NET Core.

 It is meant as a demonstration of how to write authentication middleware and **not** as something you would seriously consider using.